ilqer/WaveTrace/projectProgress.md

 ## 1. Executive Summary

 WaveTrace is a WiFi CSI (channel state information) based sensing system built on ESP32 hardware.
 The goal is to detect concealed weapons on a person walking through a checkpoint — using WiFi signals the way a metal detector uses a magnetic field.
-The project has two independent operating modes: presence detection and weapon detection.
-As of June 2026, presence detection works on real hardware at LOGO 0.985.
+The project has four independent operating modes on one shared CSI front-end: presence detection, people counting, camera-supervised occupancy heatmap, and weapon detection.
+As of June 2026, presence detection works on real hardware at LOGO 0.985; people counting runs on real hardware at LOGO 0.53–0.61 against a 0.25 random baseline (§9.10), more than double chance and rising with more sessions; the occupancy-heatmap head (with automatic live YOLO labeling) is built and covered by unit tests, with the one remaining step being a full webcam-to-model run on real hardware (§9.11).
 Weapon detection has shown no above-chance body-worn signal at 2.4 GHz in any dataset tested so far.
 The analysis points to geometry (all captures were line-of-sight; the only published gun detection result used strict non-LOS with a directional antenna) and data scale (1 subject, back-to-back sessions) as the main gaps.
 Antennas are physically aimed at the center zone now.
 The immediate next step is clearing the per-link litmus gate (AUC >= 0.65 on at least one link) before any further ML training.

 ---